torryatco/Basilica/readme.md

 />
 ```

-Hard reload the page at various widths and look in the Sources panel of the developer tools to see the image that was displayed.
+Hard reload the page at various widths and look in the Sources panel of the developer tools to see the image that was chosen by the browser.

 ---